 For the crust:

-- All-butter pie crust (yields 2 crusts: 1 for the bottom, 1 for the lattice top)
+- All-butter pie crust (makes 2 crusts – one for the base, one for the lattice top)

 For the filling: